WolfieLeader/npm/packages/cipher-kit/README.md

 Password hashing is different from general-purpose hashing because it often involves additional techniques like salting and key stretching to enhance security against brute-force attacks, and it's usually slower to compute to make rainbow table attacks less feasible.

-To verify a password, the same hashing process is applied to the input password, and the resulting hash is compared to the stored hash, in a time-safe manner to prevent timing attacks.
+To verify a password, the same hashing process is applied to the input password, and the resulting hash is compared to the stored hash, in a constant-time comparison to prevent timing attacks.

 ```typescript
 // Node.js example